mbobra/SMARPs/README.md

 ### Citation

-If you use the Space-weather MDI Active Region Patch data in your research, please consider citing our paper (Bobra et al., 2021, submitted to the *Astrophysical Journal Supplement Series*) and this software repository.
+If you use the Space-weather MDI Active Region Patch data in your research, please consider citing our paper (Bobra et al. 2021, submitted to the *Astrophysical Journal Supplement Series*) and this software repository.
 Here is the bibtex entry for the repository:

 ```
 @misc{monica_g_bobra_2021_5138025,